caraya/personal-blog/content/blog/content-negotiation-language.md

 ## Apache

-Before we configure our language negotiation parameters we need to setup things on the server.
-You can set this on the default `httpd.conf` configuration file (meaning that it'll work in all virtual hosts) or you can set in in each virtual host configuration (meaning it'll only work for that virtual host)
+Before we configure our language negotiation parameters we need to set up things on the server.
+You can set this on the default `httpd.conf` configuration file (meaning that it'll work in all virtual hosts) or you can set it in each virtual host configuration (meaning it'll only work for that virtual host)

 The two items are:

-* `LanguagePriority` allows you the language precedence during content negotiation.
-If more than one version of a file is availab
+* `LanguagePriority` allows you to set the language precedence during content negotiation.
+If more than one version of a file is available
-* `ForceLanguagePriority` allows you to serve a result page rather than MULTIPLE CHOICES (Prefer) in case of a tie or NOT ACCEPTABLE (Fallback) in case no accepted languages matched the available variants.
+* `ForceLanguagePriority` allows you to serve a result page rather than MULTIPLE CHOICES (Prefer) in case of a tie or NOT ACCEPTABLE (Fallback) in case no accepted languages match the available variants.

 ```apacheconf
 <IfModule mod_negotiation.c>